 Post-secondary education: Ignite scholarship program

-We are happy to report that 100% of final year students for the 2022-23 academic year graduated on time, and 86% found jobs or had higher studies planned at graduation.
+We are happy to report that 94% of the 16 final year students for the 2022-23 academic year graduated on time, and 88% found jobs or had higher studies planned at graduation.

-We have 48 continuing college students, have accepted 24 new college students, and have a total of 25 students from IRT Polytechnic College.
+We have 60 continuing students, have accepted 26 new college students, and expect to admit 25 students from IRT Polytechnic College.
 We expect our budget for this academic year to be around $30,000, benefiting about 100 children.
 Scholarships are capped at Rs.20,000 per year for 2 and 3 year college/polytechnic students; and are capped at Rs.30,000 per year for and 4/5 year college students.

 Students are predominantly in college for B.Com., B.Sc., 2-3 year Polytechnic, or 4-year Engineering degrees.
 Most students in this program are poor, with average family income of Rs.
 8,000 per month, and we only admit new students to this program after income verification and house visits or video calls, as appropriate.